abrandberg/multiSheetFibnet/README.md

 ## Getting started
-Clone or download the repository, open the main.m.
+A small description of the inputs and outputs is provided in the .PDF file.

 The basic steps to follow are: